-In such a competitive business environment, it’s difficult to see how organisations can perform to their full potential whilst being held back by outdated technologies.
+In such a competitive business environment, it’s difficult to see how organisations can perform to their full potential whilst being so held back.

 So what are the issues at hand?
-How does your legacy ERP hold your business back?
+And how does your legacy ERP hold your business back?

-What was once suited to your smaller self, has since become strained as it struggles to keep up with the new demands placed on your growing business.
+What was once suited to your smaller operation, has since become strained and struggles to keep up with new demands placed on your growing business.

-Not only can this drain time, money and resources, it can also restrict your day to day processing abilities as the software being used is simply not fit for purpose.
+Not only can this drain time, money and resources, it can also restrict your day to day processing abilities.

-Perhaps your original vendor has since been bought out, as was the trend over the past 10-15 years, as larger ERP suppliers absorbed the competition.
+Perhaps your original vendor has since been bought out or a larger ERP suppliers absorbed the competition.

-If your ERP can’t perform every task you require, and nor should it, the only option is to introduce more technology.
+If your ERP can’t perform every task you require, the only option is to introduce more technology.